PantherXOS/px-accounts-service/README.md

 6. set account status
 7. get account status

-### `px_accounts_service` communication interface:
+### `px-accounts-service` communication interface:
-We will provide 3 types of interfaces that are available for interacting with `px_accounts_service`.
+We will provide 3 types of interfaces that are available for interacting with `px-accounts-service`.
 - Account Structure that holds the details of each online account.
-- Public Communication Interface that is available for all modules to communicate with `px_accounts_service` using RPC.
+- Public Communication Interface that is available for all modules to communicate with `px-accounts-service` using RPC.
 - Protected Communication Interface that is only available for internal Account module communications. initial design for these interfaces is as following structure:

 #### 1. Online Accounts Structure: [link](https://git.pantherx.org/development/applications/px_accounts_service/blob/master/interface/Account.capnp)